atEchoOff/plainTeXt/README.md

 - Math screenshots
     - `Ctrl+Shift+P` to download and copy screenshot of mathblock to keyboard.
     - Easy sharing of math.
+- BibTeX
+    - Support for \bibtex environment, which builds over the document to create `references.bib`
+    - `Ctrl+Click` on a \cite will open url if available in BibTeX entry
+    - `Ctrl+Click` on a \cite will scroll to bibtex entry otherwise
 - Dark mode
     - Because its a required feature for any and all private projects
+    - Dark mode will persist between sessions